 We have a simple food press cone.
 The one we own was purchased about twenty years ago and made in Mexico.
-The video shows how it can be used for your guava nectar.
-It is worth years of service, low maintance and takes no money to operate.
+The video above shows how it can be used for your guava nectar.
+It is well-made, low maintenance, and requires no money to operate.

 Place a bowl under the sieve.
 Turn the sieve in the rack stand to aid in gleaning juice from the sides.

 Caring for Your Guava Tree

 A guava tree's growth habit is spindly.
 It constantly sheds leaves that get crisp and brown in a couple of days.
 The bark also peels off and drops in thin pieces.
 It is a messy tree.
-Deep water it weekly just before fruit starts to develop.
+Deepwater it weekly just before the fruit starts to develop.

 When the fruit produces in the fall it drops very easily from the tree and many times cracks with impact.
 If you like to get outside every day, pick the ripe fruit daily and cook, eat or drink its gift as it comes from the tree.

 After the fruit season, I trim my tree back severely.
 There usually are many dead slim branches to clean off.
 New leaves and branches produce all year long.

-We have had the tree for about fifteen years and is kept at an eight foot height in a sort of bonsai style.
-We have not feed it keeping it organic.
+We have had the tree for about fifteen years and is kept at an eight-foot height in a sort of bonsai style.
+We have not fed it, keeping it organic.
 Nitrogen may be good since that is the main benefit of rain.